Derby County 0 Swansea City 0

 FA Cup 4th Round ,1st February 1984, The Baseball Ground, Derby

 Derby bounced back under Clough’s erstwhile skipper Dave Mackay, winning the title in 1975 and flirting with the Double the following season.
 But they slumped after Mackay was sacked in November 1976, and the appointments of first Colin Murphy, and then Tommy Docherty – recently removed from Old Trafford following the scandal of an affair with the physio’s wife – were ill-conceived.
 Within four years the Rams found themselves back in the Second Division.
-When we went there in 1984 they were once more managed by Taylor, who had been persuaded to break up his partnership with Clough at Nottingham Forest and move to the Baseball Ground twelve months previously.
+When we went there in 1984 with Telford they were once more managed by Taylor, who had been persuaded to break up his partnership with Clough at Nottingham Forest and move to the Baseball Ground twelve months previously.
 Their friendship never recovered from what Clough saw as a betrayal.
 Now the team were heading for Division Three, and this did little to relieve the grimness of the area and the swaying menace of a substantial 22,000 crowd.
 The darkness, the snow, the cold and the sea of faces put this among the most atmospheric games I have ever seen.

 The Baseball Ground started life, unsurprisingly, as a baseball ground.
 This rather un-English pastime was played by workers at the adjacent Ley’s Foundry, and the sports field was also owned by Sir Francis Ley.
 It became Derby County’s home in 1895 and they bought the stadium outright in 1924.
 The site’s footprint never quite lined up with football touchlines, creating an oddly lopsided feel, and the stands followed these awkward sightlines.
 The Main Stand was a Leitch design built in 1926 and the Osmaston and Normanton end stands went up in 1933 and 1935 respectively.
 The Osmaston End was tall and thin, with two seating tiers and a substantial terrace.
 The Normanton End, also a double-decker, had a much smaller terrace.